 The York County History Center has benefited from the generosity of others for many years.
-Donations of artifacts such as furniture, paintings, glassware, clothing, machinery and other objects have been given to the Collections Department.
-Donations of ephemera such as maps, manuscripts, photographs and books have been given to the Library & Archives.
+Donations of artifacts such as furniture, paintings, glassware, clothing, machinery, and other objects have been given to the Collections Department.
+Donations of paper material such as maps, manuscripts, photographs, and books have been given to the Library & Archives.
 It is these gifts that help keep our collections current and growing.
 This allows us to fulfill our mission of collecting and preserving the history of the area and inspiring people to explore the wonderful history and culture of York County Pennsylvania.

 Memorial & Tribute Gifts